 Dimensions of piers, footing depth along with footing size, are determined based on geographical areas.
 I've found that 16 inch square footings (or up to 18 inch diameter footings) that are 8 inches thick to be fairly common.
 Check with your local building codes department.

 Footing Details: Two typical footing and pier construction techniques:

-Concrete Footing FormsConcrete footing forms like the Sakrete concrete form at right (available at Home Depot) are ideal for pouring concrete footings for porch foundations.
-They usually come in 4 foot lengths are are 8 inches in diameter.
+Concrete footing forms like the Quikcrete® concrete form featured below are ideal for pouring concrete footings for porch foundations.
+They usually come in 4 foot lengths are come in 8, 10, or 12 inches in diameter.

 Like decks, piers are an essential part of porch foundations.
 Piers are short concrete columns on top of footings that support posts.
 Piers, which are normally below grade, are meant to transfer porch loads to the footings.